-Fear of driving or driving phobia is a very common anxiety disorder you may be surprised to know.
+Fear of driving or Vehophobia is a very common anxiety disorder you may be surprised to know.
+It even has an official name – it’s officially called Vehophobia!
 The phobia may be mild or it may be very severe.

-Whereas some individuals are scared of specific situations that they imagine they will encounter while driving, many others are simply terrified of sitting behind the wheel.
-This phobia may cause individuals to stay away from driving at any cost, they may get someone else to drive them around or use public transportation, however expensive or inconvenient.
+The fear can vary significantly.
+Some individuals are scared of specific situations that they imagine they will encounter while driving.
+Many others are simply terrified of sitting behind the wheel.
+This phobia may cause individuals to stay away from driving at any cost.
+They may get someone else to drive them around or use public transportation, however expensive or inconvenient.

-Other causes that result in fear of driving are more specific, that is, one may have fear of losing control of the vehicle, fear of being criticized, fear of being in a dangerous situation, fear of crashing, etc. This type of a fear is a phobia as the anxiety is disproportionate to the danger.
+Whilst it is mostly caused by some form of driving related traumatic event as we’ve just said, there coudl be other, more specific triggers too.
+One may have fear of losing control of the vehicle, fear of being criticized, fear of being in a dangerous situation, fear of crashing, etc. Fear of driving is classed as a phobia as the anxiety is disproportionate to the percieved danger.

 The fear of driving may also be related to other phobias that are present, e.g., agoraphobia.
 This is the anxiety that is caused when in the midst of crowds, etc. Those who suffer from agoraphobia will avoid getting into situations that are threatening such as driving on deserted roads, driving a long distance away from home, driving on bridges and tunnels, etc.

 Performance anxiety is also seen to be another cause.
 Claustrophobia or fear of enclosed spaces is seen to contribute to the fear of driving in some cases.
 Fear of authority, fear of travel, etc., can also contribute to the fear of driving.